Hajo376/SNOM_AFM_analysis/docs/_build/html/_sources/files/getting_started.rst.txt

 and the individual headers from the .gsf files (channels_tag_dict).
 Note that the channels_tag_dict is also a list correlated with instance.channels.
 This gives you a lot of freedome to implement your own functionality.

-Anyways, here is a short example of how to use the package.
+Anyways, here are a few short examples of how to use the package.

 .. _code example 1:
 Simple usage example using the SnomMeasurement class: